XiyanFlowC/FFXIDat/README.md

 * ```flag``` is always 0x10, the purpose of which is unclear
 * ```offsets``` indicates the byte offset of the corresponding string relative to the starting point of ```offsets```.
 * All bytes are xor-ed with 0x80, except for ```fileSize``` and ```flag```.

+#### Menu
+Starts with a "menu" in ASCII.

+Related codes in `BlockFile.h` and `BlockFile.cpp`.
+Not very clear how it works. `ImageBlock` contains textures. `ImageSetBlock` contains multiple image's clip and paste instruction, to form a picture.

+You can also view the imageblocks' results in AltanaViewer, using TexHammar to view the textures themselves.

+In the `FFXIMenu` a viewer/editor is implemented for the block files is building.
+Currently can handle only the UI and Lobby stuffs.
+(ROM/91/14, 91/15, 91/16, 0/1, etc.)

 ## Note
 Square extended the SJIS to represent characters in FR and DE.
 Further research required.